cooperlyt/keycloak-phone-provider/README.md

 Set All add item as Required.

-Set Bind 'Registration fast by phone' to Registration flow
+Set Bind 'Registration fast by phone' to 'Registration flow'

 Under Realm Settings > Themes
 Set Login Theme as 'phone'